 Buyers of both cheap and expensive stilettos are accustomed to seeing the words “vero cuoio” often stamped on the soles of the shoes.
-But what does this actually mean?

 The phrase is often accompanied by a logo that looks like a leather skin, like the one above.

 You can see the four legs, head and tail of the skin in the picture.
 And it even has a name: the image is know as “vacchetta” meaning “the little cow”. (image credit: Manolo Blahnik Pumps” (CC BY-SA 2.0) by HousingWorksPhotos).